-Alistair Petrie will appear in 5 episodes of upcoming TV series The Terror, for Scott Free productions.
+Alistair Petrie appeared in 5 episodes of upcoming TV series The Terror, for Scott Free productions.

 Alistair Petrie in 'Genius: Einstein'

 Alistair Petrie joins the cast of Genius: Einstein, for Fox 21/National Geographic.
-Alistair will play Professor Weber in the series, directed by Ron Howard.
+Alistair played Professor Weber in the series, directed by Ron Howard.

 'The Night Manager' nominated for 12 Emmy Awards

-The Night Manager, in which Alistair Petrie played series regular Sandy Langbourne, has been nominated 12 times at this year’s Emmy Awards, including Best Limited Series.
+The Night Manager, in which Alistair Petrie played series regular Sandy Langbourne, was nominated 12 times at the 2016 Emmy Awards, including Best Limited Series.